-This year's macOS refresh is macOS Catalina (version 10.15), and we've been getting hands-on with the public beta of Apple's latest macOS.
+This year's macOS refresh is macOS Catalina (version 10.15), and we've had different builds of it installed for some time now.

 New Music, Podcast, and TV apps

-The key thing about these apps is that they're made with Marzipan, Apple’s new effort that makes it easier to port iOS apps to the Mac without any complicated changes.
+The key thing about these apps is that they're made with Catalyst, Apple’s new protocol that makes it way easier to port iOS apps to the Mac without any complicated changes.

 Finally, here's the TV app.
-For now this is basically a window onto "TV and movies you can buy from iTunes Store" but it is clearly an app-in-waiting for Apple's subscription TV service - TV+, out later in 2019.
+For now, this is basically a window onto "TV and movies you can buy from iTunes Store" but it is, of course, an app-in-waiting for Apple's subscription TV service, TV+.

 Sidecar (iPad external display)

 If you own a Mac computer and an iPad, then you've probably heard about Luna Display before.
 The app enables you to use your iPad as an extension of your Mac desktop.
-Now, Apple is going to bring this natively to macOS.
+Now, Apple has brought this natively to macOS.
 And yes, it's wireless.
 At its heart, Sidecar is essentially another Continuity feature that enables you to share stuff between all your iCloud-connected devices.

 You can hover over the green maximise button in the macOS window bar to access options like full-screen mode, new tiling options, and the ability to send the window to an external display.
 There's also a main control in the Displays menu in the Mac menu bar.